francescomalatesta/laravel-api-boilerplate-jwt/readme.md

 ## Configuration

-As I already told before, this boilerplate is based on _dingo/api_ and _tymondesigns/jwt-auth_ packages.
+As I already said before, this boilerplate is based on _dingo/api_ and _tymondesigns/jwt-auth_ packages.
 So, you can find many informations about configuration <a href="https://github.com/tymondesigns/jwt-auth/wiki/Configuration" target="_blank">here</a> and <a href="https://github.com/dingo/api/wiki/Configuration">here</a>.

-However, there are some extra options that I placed in a _config/boilerplate.php_ file.
+However, there are some extra options that I placed in a _config/boilerplate.php_ file:

-* **signup_fields**: you can use this option to specify what fields you want to use to create your user;
-* **signup_fields_rules**: you can use this option to specify the rules you want to use for the validator instance in the signup method;
-* **signup_token_release**: if "true", an access token will be released from the signup endpoint if everything goes well.
-Otherwise, you will just get a _201 Created_ response;
-* **reset_token_release**: if "true", an access token will be released from the signup endpoint if everything goes well.
-Otherwise, you will just get a _200_ response;
-* **recovery_email_subject**: here you can specify the subject for your recovery data email;
+* `sign_up.release_token`: set it to `true` if you want your app release the token right after the sign up process;
+* `reset_password.release_token`: set it to `true` if you want your app release the token right after the password reset process;

+There are also the validation rules for every action (login, sign up, recovery and reset).
+Feel free to customize it for your needs.

 ## Creating Endpoints

 You can create endpoints in the same way you could to with using the single _dingo/api_ package.
 You can <a href="https://github.com/dingo/api/wiki/Creating-API-Endpoints" target="_blank">read its documentation</a> for details.
 After all, that's just a boilerplate! :)

+However, I added some example routes to the `routes/api.php` file to give you immediately an idea.

 ## Cross Origin Resource Sharing

 If you want to enable CORS for a specific route or routes group, you just have to use the _cors_ middleware on them.

 Thanks to the _barryvdh/laravel-cors_ package, you can handle CORS easily.
 Just check <a href="https://github.com/barryvdh/laravel-cors" target="_blank">the docs at this page</a> for more info.

-## Notes

-I currently removed the _VerifyCsrfToken_ middleware from the _$middleware_ array in _app/Http/Kernel.php_ file.
-If you want to use it in your project, just use the route middleware _csrf_ you can find, in the same class, in the _$routeMiddleware_ array.

 ## Feedback